-• and goal is animal is cheetah
+• and goal is

 Semantic Networks

 - Taxonomic reasoning can be more efficient not in logic. - Developed by Quillian in 1968, for semantic memory. - Models the "associations" between ideas that people maintain. - Semantic net is a labelled graph. - nodes in graph represent objects, concepts, or situations; - arcs in graph represent relationships between objects.